jenna-mk/Project_1/README.md

 ## Healthy Mind

 Trends were analyzed relating the Work-Life Balance Scores with questions involving healthy mind practices.
-Specificlaly, the answers to the following questions were analyzed:
+Specifically, the answers to the following questions were analyzed:

 1. How much stress do you typically experience everyday?
 2. How often do you shout or sulk at somebody?